+The Directors are of the view that the downturn of the Group's business in the past few years is due to the comparatively fall-behind technology of the 3G networks employed by the Group as well as limited geographical coverage of the Group's business for the time being.
+The Directors were aware of the issues and had therefore taken various measures in this regard.
 The Group has successfully upgraded its network in Hong Kong to be compatible with the 4G network in October 2017 and thereafter introduced the 4G services.
 With the introduction of the new 4G services together with the additional coverage provided by an existing service provider, the Group is able to broaden its mobile roaming coverage to over 60 countries and to launch a new mobile roaming application called "DIRECT-TX", for users to make phone calls through the application in the broadened coverage.
-The Group continued its marketing efforts in promoting its new 4G telecommunications services and is currently actively contacting distributors for distribution of its various 4G products.
-The Group has entered into distribution contracts with three distributors in 2017 and a number of distributors have also expressed their interests in becoming the Group's distributors.
-Among the three distributors would commit subscription of not less than HK\$29 million and HK\$21.3 million worth of airtime and mobile data services in aggregate throughout the period ended 31 December 2018, respectively.
-For the year ended 31 December 2018, the two contracts with committed subscription have been fulfilled and the Group is confident to enter into new contracts with distributors with committed subscription in the near future.
+The Group has commenced its marketing efforts in promoting its new 4G telecommunications services and is currently actively contacting agents for distribution of its new 4G products.
+The Group has entered into distribution contracts with three distribution agents and a number of agents have also expressed their interests in becoming the Group's agents.
+Among the three distribution contracts the Group has entered into, contracts with two of the distributors included a term that the distributors would commit subscription of not less than HK\$29 million and HK\$21.3 million worth of airtime and mobile data services in aggregate throughout the period ending 31 December 2018, respectively.

-As a result of the above measures, the number of users of the Group increased significantly since October 2017.
-The monthly average number of activated phone numbers for the year ended 31 December 2018 increased by approximately 90.2% to 106,547 when compared to 56,007 for the last corresponding year.
-The average revenue per user ("ARPU") of the Group increased from approximately HK\$22.4 for the year ended 31 December 2017 to approximately HK\$38.4 for the year ended 31 December 2018.
-The revenue derived from the provision of telecommunications services increased by approximately 2.3 times to approximately HK\$49,063,000 for the year ended 31 December 2018 compared to approximately HK\$15,052,000 for the last corresponding year.
+As a result of the above measures, the number of users of the Group increased significantly in the fourth quarter of 2017.
+The total number of activated phone numbers increased by approximately 95.3% to 105,130 as of 31 December 2017 compared to 53,829 as of 31 December 2016.
+The monthly average number of activated phone numbers for the year ended 31 December 2017 only decreased slightly by approximately 1.2% to 56,007 when compared to 56,691 for the last corresponding year.
+The average revenue per user ("ARPU") of the Group increased from approximately HK\$9.5 for the year ended 31 December 2016 to approximately HK\$22.4 for the year ended 31 December 2017.
+The revenue derived from the provision of telecommunications services increased substantially to approximately HK\$15,052,000 for the year ended 31 December 2017 compared to approximately HK\$6,415,000 for the last corresponding year.

-The Group is confident that various 4G product offerings will help the Group to broaden its user base as well as the total usage of airtime and mobile data, which in turn will strengthen the market position of the Group and increase its revenue as well as the market share of the Group in the competitive telecommunications industry.
+The Group is confident that the new 4G product offering will help the Group to broaden its user base as well as the total usage of airtime and mobile data, which in turn will strengthen the market position of the Group and increase our revenue as well as the market share of the Group in the competitive telecommunication industry.